-In addition to the online courses listed below in the program of study, the HCA Degree Completion Program has a 96-hour practicum requirement (HCA 402 - 1 credit hour).
+In addition to the online courses listed below in the program of study, the HCA Degree Completion Program has an elective 120-hour practicum requirement (HCA 404 - 1 credit hour).
 (Fall and Spring starts available).

-NOTE: Students with at least one year of healthcare management experience may be eligible to have the 96-hour Health Care Administration practicum requirement waived.
-Additionally, students are responsible for completing the minimum requirements associated with completing a bachelor's degree from Mercy College, which can be reviewed in this catalog.
+Students are responsible for completing the minimum requirements associated with completing a bachelor's degree from Mercy College, which can be reviewed in this catalog.